Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 Though the initiation of the literature about strategic customer behavior in queues is often accredited to Naor \cite{N1969}, the most basic, yet non-degenerated queueing game was first introduced by Edelson and Hildebrand \cite{EH1975}, and was coined the unobservable M/M/1 model.
 It discusses a single-server queue were customer utility decreases linearly with the waiting time, and customers need to decide whether to join the queue or balk, without observing the system state.
 Since then, various different queueing games have been studied in the literature, to model the behavior of callers in call centers, users of communication networks, passengers in a transportation system, and more (see overviews and exhaustive surveys in \cite{HH2003} and \cite{H2016}).

-Traditionally, this literature distinguishes between `unobservable' and `observable' models, though this conceptual distinction is rather obscure.
+Traditionally, this literature distinguishes between `unobservable' and `observable' models, although this conceptual distinction is rather obscure.
 By unobservable, one usually means that the strategy of a customer cannot rely on any state information but the premise that this state is drawn from the stationary distribution.
-Conversely, observable (and partially-observable) models are commonly used to describe games in which customers are endowed with information about the state to which they arrive, hence, making their strategy state dependent.
+Conversely, observable (and partially observable) models are commonly used to describe games in which customers are endowed with information about the state to which they arrive, hence, making their actions state dependent.
 In that sense, the observable framework arguably allows a richer description of customer behavior, although technically, many observable queueing games discussed in the literature can be reframed as unobservable models via a suitable modification of the action set.

 In most queueing games, observable or unobservable, customer expected utility (ex ante) is a function of their own strategy, in which the expectation is with respect to the stationary distribution arising from the cumulative behavior of all players.
 When customers are homogeneous, the conventional solution concept is the symmetric Nash equilibrium.
 Characterizing a symmetric Nash equilibrium means finding a fixed point of the best-response function, which is the function that maps a strategy profile to the best strategy to play against it.